 History and Theory

-Required coursework for doctoral students includes a mandatory two-quarter sequence in History and Theory, during the first year.
+Required coursework for doctoral students includes two courses in History and Theory.
 These courses explore a variety of theoretical issues and methodological concerns that have sparked debate in the humanities and social sciences in the past decades and which remain pertinent to 21st century historical writing.
 Topics may include the relationship between materialist approaches and cultural analysis; subjectivity and governance; gender and sexuality; ethnicity and racial formation; the politics of religion; "the archive" and archival practice; nationalism and postcolonialism; world history and transnational studies.

 Doctoral students are required to take a total of six courses satisfying requirements for specialization in two historical fields, in either area studies or thematic fields.
 Students take three courses in each field.
 The Department offers area studies fields in Asian History, European History, Latin American History, Middle East and African History, U.S. History, and World History.
 Thematic fields vary depending on demand.
 Students may take courses satisfying field requirements in any order.